zsan/dynamodb-stream/README.md

 # Serverless Framework AWS Python Example

-This template demonstrates how to deploy a Python function running on AWS Lambda using the traditional Serverless Framework.
-The deployed function does not include any event definitions as well as any kind of persistence (database).
-For more advanced configurations check out the [examples repo](https://github.com/serverless/examples/) which includes integrations with SQS, DynamoDB or examples of functions that are triggered in `cron`-like manner.
-For details about configuration of specific `events`, please refer to our [documentation](https://www.serverless.com/framework/docs/providers/aws/events/).
+This template demonstrates a simple example how to use dynamodb's stream as an event source for lambda.
+The only thing that lambda's function will do is just print the function's event to the log.

 ## Usage